google/WebFundamentals/src/_langs/en/updates/2015-09-01-tab-discarding.markdown

 tags:
 - performance
 - update
-description: Reducing Chrome's memory footprint is one of the team's top priorities for this year.
+description: Reducing Chrome's memory footprint is one of the team's top priorities this year.
 featured-image: /web/updates/images/2015-09-01-tab-discarding/image09.png
 permalink: /updates/2015/09/tab-discarding-in-chrome-46.html
 ---

-Reducing Chrome's memory footprint is one of the team's top priorities for this year.
-We've already seen up to a 45% reduction in GMail's memory usage thanks improvements in V8's [garbage collection](http://v8project.blogspot.nl/2015/08/getting-garbage-collection-for-free.html) process but we're really just getting started here.
-One of our next experiments to tackle memory use is aimed at tab hoarders (like myself).
-It's called **Tab Discarding.**
+Reducing Chrome's memory footprint is one of the team's top priorities this year.
+We've already seen up to a 45% reduction in GMail's memory usage thanks to improvements in V8's [garbage collection](http://v8project.blogspot.nl/2015/08/getting-garbage-collection-for-free.html) process but we're really just getting started.
+One of our next experiments in memory use is aimed at tab hoarders (like myself).
+It's called **Tab Discarding**.

 <img src="/web/updates/images/2015-09-01-tab-discarding/image00.png" />
-_Tab Discarding is available as an experiment in Chrome 46 and above._
+_Tab discarding is available as an experiment in Chrome 46 and above._

 ### Background

 For every tab you have open our renderer process usually takes around 50MB per tab, even though most people use just a single tab at a time.
-If you've got 10 tabs open simultaneously there's at least 450MB of memory being spent just to keep your background tab state.
+If you've got 10 tabs open there's at least 450MB of memory being spent just to keep your background tab state.
 This can get a little unwieldy over time.

 <img src="/web/updates/images/2015-09-01-tab-discarding/image01.png" />